How to Measure Brushless Motor and Propeller Efficiency

 How to Use the Efficiency Results

-You can summarize a lot of data points using any plotting software.
-Below is an example obtained using the CSV file linked above.
+You can analyze your output data using any plotting software.
+Below is an example of a plot we generated obtained using the data from the CSV file linked above.

 Liked this tutorial or have comments?
 Let us know below.